-Action - Decision (MKTG only Based on an analysis of the 2018-2019 results, in 2019-2020 SoBUSKE individual question results will also be examined and content areas where students struggled with receive additional instruction in these areas in preparation for similar content on the new SoBUSKE.
+Action - Decision (MKTG only): Based on the improvements in the AY 2017-2018 assessment process, the Spring 2019 SoBUSKE individual question results will also be examined and content areas where students struggled with receive additional instruction in these areas in preparation for similar content on the new SoBUSKE.
 This practice has led to continued improvement over the last assessment cycle.
 Considering the steady improvement in SoBUSKE scores over the last two measurement periods, until a full assessment cycle using the revised SoBUSKE is complete, no major changes are recommended.
 Increasing the classroom focus on problematic content on the SoBUSKE and the growth and experience of our new faculty over the last three years seem to be improving test scores.